tornadoweb/tornado/website/sphinx/releases/next.rst

   ``ECONNRESET`` error, rather than logging it as an error.
 * `HTTPServer` no longer logs an error when it is unable to read a second request from an HTTP 1.1 keep-alive connection.
+* The ``{% apply %}`` directive now works properly with functions that return both unicode strings and byte strings (previously only byte strings were supported).